RSA1218/enterprise-iam-lab/documentation/joiner-mover-leaver.md

 ## 3.5 Verify Authentication Is Blocked

-Attempt to sign in as Jane.
+Attempt to sign in as Dorothy.

 The authentication attempt should fail because the account has been disabled.